 Where consultant deliverables break down

-SOP failures at the client level trace to three patterns with near-complete reliability.
+SOP failures at the client level often trace to a small set of recurring specification problems.
 They're not implementation failures — they're specification failures baked in before the document was ever handed over.

 A useful test before handing over a deliverable: give it to someone unfamiliar with the client's business and ask them to complete one step.
 Where do they pause or ask questions?
 Those pauses are the specification gaps.